 "One method to approximate the impact of a change in interest rates on the price of bonds is to multiply the bond’s duration by the change in interest rates times negative one.
 For example, if interest rates increase by 2%, a bond with a duration of 5 years (the approximate current duration of the Barclays Aggregate Bond index) would decrease in value by 10%.
 The impact on bonds with longer durations (e.g., 15 years) would obviously be even more extreme."

 To use this formula you must understand and look up a bond's duration, which in simplistic terms is a weighted average measuring the length of time the bond will pay out.
 The higher the duration, the more sensitive the bond or bond fund will be to changes in interest rates.

 Other Factors That Influence Bond Prices And Interest Rates

 The example I provided is a simplified example.
 The final price of a bond depends on the credit quality, type of bond, maturity, and frequency of interest payments.
 In general, bonds with similar terms will adjust to interest rates in a like manner.

 What Type Of Bonds Fare Well In A Rising Interest Rate Environment?

-Floating rate bonds funds and inflation-adjusted bond funds will fare well in a rising interest rate environment, because the interest payments on these types of bonds adjust.
+There are two types of bonds which may not go down when interest rates rise.
+Both floating rate bonds funds and inflation-adjusted bond funds will fare well in a rising interest rate environment, because the interest payments on these types of bonds adjust,